amitgoswami1027/udacity_serverless/README.md

 When implementing REST API with AWS Lambda our functions receive HTTP requests in the form of events.
 Each event contains information like HTTP method, HTTP body, headers, etc.A Lambda function should process this event and return a response that will be converted by AWS into an HTTP response.

 ### What is API Gateway
 * Entry point for API users
 * Pass requests to other services
 * Process incoming requests
 * REST API
 * Websocket APIs
 * Authentication
 * Throttling & WAF

 ### API Gateway targets
 Possible targets for an HTTP request processed by API Gateway:
 * Lambda Function - call a Lambda function
 * HTTP Endpoint - call a public HTTP endpoint
 * AWS Service - send a request to an AWS service
 * Mock - return a response without calling a backend
 * VPC Link - access resource in an Amazon Virtual Private Cloud (VPC)

 ![](images/api_getway_concept.png)

 ### Lambda integration modes
-Proxy - passes all request information to a Lambda function.
+* Proxy - passes all request information to a Lambda function.
 Easier to use.
-Non-proxy - allows to transform incoming request using Velocity Template Language
+* Non-proxy - allows to transform incoming request using Velocity Template Language

 ![](images/lambda_integration.png)

 ## CORS ( Single-Origin request policy)
 Single-Origin request policy is enabled in all browsers by default and is an important security measure.
-To send requests from a web application to a different domain (e.g. from localhost to API Gateway domain) we need to configure Cross-Origin request policy in our API.

-Alternatively, we need to configure our application so that JavaScript would be served from the same domain that is used for our REST API, but this goes beyond the scope of this cours
+To send requests from a web application to a different domain (e.g. from localhost to API Gateway domain) we need to configure Cross-Origin request policy in our API.Alternatively, we need to configure our application so that JavaScript would be served from the same domain that is used for our REST API, but this goes beyond the scope of this cours

 ![](images/cors1.png)
 ![](images/cors2.png)